Site icon Sancerres at Sunset

 Colonial Williamsburg

 The personal-finance site WalletHub recently ranked all 50 states on their patriotism.
-And the winner is: Virginia, where I’ve lived off and on since college.
+And the winner is the Old Dominion, where I’ve lived off and on since college.

 Virginia is home to Jamestown, the first lasting English settlement in America; Yorktown, site of the decisive battle of the Revolutionary War, and Colonial Williamsburg, a living-history museum recreating the colony’s capital at the time of the Revolution.